Master of Reality: Recording

 In the liner notes to the 1998 live album Reunion, drummer Ward commented that Master of Reality was "an exploratory album".
 Ward elaborated in a 2016 interview with Metal Hammer magazine: "On the first album, we had two days to do everything, and not much more time for Paranoid.
 But now we could take our time, and try out different things.
-We all embraced the opportunity: Tony threw in classical guitar parts, Geezer’s bass was virtually doubled in power, I went for bigger bass drums, also experimenting with overdubs.
+We all embraced the opportunity: Tony threw in classical guitar parts, Geezer's bass was virtually doubled in power, I went for bigger bass drums, also experimenting with overdubs.
 And Ozzy was so much better.
 But this was the first time when we didn't have gigs booked in, and could just focus on making the album a landmark."
 In 2013, Mojo magazine called Master of Reality "The sound of a band becoming increasingly comfortable in their studio surroundings."

 Iommi believes the band might have become too comfortable, however, telling Guitar World in 1992, "During Master of Reality, we started getting more experimental and began taking too much time to record.
 Ultimately, I think it really confused us.
 Sometimes I think I'd really like to go back to the way we recorded the first two albums.
 I've always preferred just going into the studio and playing, without spending a lot of time rehearsing or getting sounds."
-The song "Into the Void" was especially problematic, with Iommi revealing in the same interview: "We tried recording 'Into the Void' in a couple of different studios because Bill just couldn't get it right.
+The song "Into the Void" was especially problematic, with Iommi saying in the same interview: "We tried recording 'Into the Void' in a couple of different studios because Bill just couldn't get it right.
 Whenever that happened, he would start believing that he wasn't capable of playing the song.
 He'd say: 'To hell with it – I'm not doing this!'
 There was one track like that on every album, and 'Into the Void' was the most difficult one on Master of Reality."

 In his autobiography Iron Man: My Journey Through Heaven and Hell with Black Sabbath, Iommi describes the difficulty Osbourne also experienced recording the vocal: "It has this slow bit, but then the riff where Osbourne comes in is very fast.
 Osbourne had to sing really rapidly: "Rocket engines burning fuel so fast, up into the night sky they blast," quick words like that.
 Geezer had written all the words out for him ...
 Seeing him try was hilarious."
-The song "Solitude" showcases guitarist Iommi's multi-instrumental talents, featuring him playing guitar, flute, and piano.
+For "Solitude" Iommi played guitar, flute, and piano.
 A delay effect was later added to Osbourne's vocals on the song as a means of doubling the vocal track.